 Values: As a church-based school the staffs’ first priority is to serve the spiritual needs of students, this includes a value for developing good character and pakikisama.
 This also includes their concept of self.
 Teachers prioritize encouragement as a means of building up their students.
 This means making space for them to make mistakes as its part of the learning process.
 It also means affirming their students as capable.
 Students are also taught how to show respect to each other.
 Teachers model culturally appropriate ways to respect elders such as using “po” and “opo”.

-Finally teachers value creativity as they recognize its role in “developing their goals, dreams, what they would decide to take up in the future” The truth role of a teacher Teacher 1 “to guide them so that they can pursue their dreams.”
+Finally teachers value creativity as they recognize its role in “developing their goals, dreams, what they would decide to take up in the future” The truth role of a teacher Teacher 1 notes is “to guide them so that they can pursue their dreams.”

 Benefits and Areas of Growth for Curriculum Design: Some of the strengths in the teachers experience are the Marungko approach to learning, and other philosophies such as the developmental appropriate approach, and the play-based model.
-Teacher 2 shares “ They (students) play, they discover the beauty of life.”
+Teacher 2 shares “ They (students) play, and they discover the beauty of life.”
 Another support the training of MMP has provided is classroom management strategies.